ekhiroteta/BAMT/README.md

 **by Ekhi Roteta and Aitor Bastarrika (UPV/EHU)**

-The four main tools are listed below:
+The four main tools for BA mapping are listed below:

 1 - [BA Cartography](https://code.earthengine.google.com/93012cd8ebc29f589f02acb1a80c097a)